doubtfire-lms/doubtfire.io/guides/staff/mark-tasks.md

 authors: jakerenzella
 ---

 Marking student submissions in Doubtfire is done throughout the "Task Inbox" page.
-The Task Inbox is the default view after logging in to Doubtfire, and selecting a unit.

-1. Log in to Doubtfire and select the unit from the "Units You Teach" list:
+1. Log in to Doubtfire and select the unit from the "Units You Teach" list, visit its task inbox:

    ![Unit selection](/guides/mark-tasks/select-unit.png)